Nurture the Next

 - Reliable transportation and a valid driver’s license

 - Ability to collaborate with various stakeholders and build effective partnerships.

 EDUCATION AND/OR EXPERIENCE

 Bachelor’s degree from an accredited college or university in social work, education, or related field.
 Less than a bachelor’s degree will be considered with more than 5 years of relevant experience.

 DEMANDS & WORK ENVIRONMENT

 While performing the duties of this job, the employee is frequently required to position themselves in a sitting position, talk, and/or hear (with or without aide).
 The employee is regularly required to remain stationary, use hands to finger, handle, or feel and reach with hands and arms.
 The employee is frequently required to keyboard and enter data at a computer.
 The employee is frequently required to operate a motor vehicle, move throughout homes or buildings, and may be required to climb stairs in family homes and in a variety of community-based and home settings.
 The employee must learn new tasks, remember processes, maintain focus, complete tasks independently, make timely decisions in the context of a workflow, and communicate with program participants and community partners.
-FSS must have the ability to complete tasks with speed in situations that ensures the safety of children.
+They must have the ability to complete tasks with speed in situations that ensure the safety of children.
 Employees must move supplies and equipment up to 40 pounds.
 Specific vision abilities required by this job include vision, the ability to adjust focus, and operate a vehicle safely.
 The employee must have access to reliable transportation.
 Employees are required daily to remain alert and engaged to safely operate vehicles and ensure the safety of small children.
 The work environment includes indoor office environments or comparable spaces, families’ homes, and community spaces, with frequent exposure to outdoor weather when traveling to home visits and meetings.
-The noise level varies by site, home visits, and meetings.
+The noise level varies by sites, home visits, and meetings.